twood02/webtemplate/wiki/ConsulWithGoBlog/ConsulWithGoBlog.md

       </form>
 	</div>
 ```
 Once we have the form set up, we will build the web server for this form using Go.
 Go provides full HTTP support with the `net/http` package.
 Using this package, setting up a web server is simple becuase it allows us to parse the inputs entered into the HTML form using `parseForm()`.
 We will set up the web server to run on our local host machine on Port 9090.
 Upon submitting a request on this form, the request will be sent to the web server.
 Once we know which button has been pressed, then we can make the associated call from the Consul KV API.
-In the slides below, we will walk you through the code.
+In the screenshots below, we will walk you through some of the main functions of our code.
 To view the full source code, click [here](https://github.com/katiebramlett/gwAdvNet20.github.io/blob/master/wiki/ConsulWithGoBlog/code/main.go).
-/// ADD SCREENSHOTS ONCE CODE IS RETOUCHED ///
 <ul id="slider">
     <li><img src="screenshots/MAIN.png" /></li>
     <li><img src="screenshots/SETUP.png" /></li>